TaygaHoshi/tt-project/Content/Status Effects.md

 + Applies 5 damage per hit.
 This status effect does not gain the potency bonus to its damage.
 + Ignores armor.
 + At the end of a diseased creature's turn, if that creature is still diseased, all adjacent creatures receive the disease for 1 hit.
 + Does not stack.
-If target is already frostbitten, only the one with higher damage applies.
+If target is already diseased, only the one with higher damage applies.

 ## Electrified
 + Applies 10 damage per hit.